xroguel1ke/jellyfin_ratings/README.md

         Color numbers: Colors the text based on the score.

-        Color icons: Adds a colored glow/shadow to the icons.

         Show %: Toggles the percentage symbol.

     Colors: Customize the thresholds for Red, Orange, and Green ratings.